Nola: Culture

-Two fairs are held in Nola: one on 14 June and another on 12 November.
-The Festival of the Lilies (Festa dei Gigli) is held on 22 June or the Sunday beforehand, honouring St Paulinus.
-It lasts seven days, until the next Sunday.
+Two fairs are held in Nola: one on 22 June and another on 15 November.
+The Festival of the Lilies (Festa dei Gigli) is held on the Sunday after 22 June, honouring St Paulinus.
 Eight lilies and a boat are made of wood and covered with papier-mache from the city's art shops.
 On the last day of the festival, the huge lilies are carried through the town on residents' shoulders along a route that has been followed for more than a thousand years.
 Each represents one of the local guilds or corporations, coming in the following order: